 Casper also designed a universal comfort mattress that feels great for a majority of users.
 I’d rate it at around 6.5-7/10, where 10 equals rock-hard.

-But before they sink too far, the much denser transition and base layers come in, balancing out the soft upper layers with their firmness.
+But before they sink too far, the much denser base layer comes in, balancing out the soft upper layers with its firmness.

 So like the Tuft & Needle, the Casper mattress can provide just the right amount of plushness without compromising support.

 Tuft & Needle

 Just from the thousands of positive reviews, it is obvious that people like their Tuft & Needle experience.

 The mattress may lack advanced materials and features, but it still manages to help people sleep well.

 When you sleep on a Casper, it immediately hugs your body.
 You’ll especially feel it if you sleep on your side, where it wraps around your hips and shoulders.
 The second layer ensures that you still feel like you are sleeping on, not in, a mattress.

 Temperature control is great and better than Tuft and Needle, in my opinion.
 Having fewer layers allows better air circulation.
 The top layer and mattress cover have also been designed for maximum breathability.
 The graphite and gel infused in the foam are effective at channeling excess heat away from the mattress.